Your County Clerk

 George L. Christenson

-George Christenson is a lifetime resident of Milwaukee County and was elected Milwaukee County Clerk in 2016.
+George Christenson is a lifetime resident of Milwaukee County and was elected Milwaukee County Clerk in 2016 and re-elected in 2020.

 After attending West Allis Nathan Hale High School, George went on to earn a bachelor's degree in economics and political science from the University of Wisconsin-Madison and a master's degree in public administration from the University of Wisconsin-Milwaukee.